President | Vickey Malone Kennedy (vck) |

 Dion Mayes-Burnett has published newspaper articles, poetry, and an extensive chapter in Pharmacology for Nurses through Jones and Bartlett Learning.
 She has also developed some new and quirky characters for her story in the I Didn’t Quite Make It To Oz anthology by Yard Dog Press.
 As Alex Summers, she writes mysteries, thrillers, and suspense, including the Bone Carver thriller series with Detective James Dakota.

 Dion has served as a judge in many writing contests, is one of the charter members of Rose Rock wRiters, and belongs to many other organizations.
-An OWFI member of over 26 years, she’s excited to be coordinating The Writing Universe conference alongside President vck this year.
+An OWFI member of over 26 years, she coordinated last year’s “The Writing Universe” conference, and is excited to be “Conjuring the Mysteries of Writing” alongside President vck in 2025.

 Writing and creating art since the young age of five, Dion found that living all over the country fueled her love of ALL things creative.
 Now, she describes herself as author, professional artist, and retired RN living happily in Norman Oklahoma, with her husband, Bird (aka Chris) and her fur-children: four cats and two dogs.

-Nick Lyon – Past President
+Nick Lyon – 1st Vice President & Past President

-Nick is a father, husband, teacher, woodturner, musician, and writer.
-He discovered his love for writing during a Creative Writing class in college taught by the incendiary Dr. Jim Yates.
-Since then, he's completed three novels and multiple short stories and won several awards in the OWFI Writing Contest, including First Place in the Historical Novel for his most recent novel.
-Currently, he teaches high school English in Crescent, OK, volunteers as a photographer and graphic designer at Life.Church and is the Past President for Oklahoma Writer's Federation, Inc. He lives in Guthrie, OK, with his wife, two boys, two dogs, and one cat.
+He discovered his love for writing in college during a creative writing class in taught by the incendiary Dr. Jim Yates.
+Since then, he's completed three novels and multiple short stories and won several awards in the OWFI writing contest, including first place in the Historical Novel for his most recent novel.

-Myloe Wilson – Second Vice President
+Mike Swain – Second Vice President

-Dani Glidewell – Jr. Secretary
+Dani Glidewell – Sr. Secretary

-Dani is a member of Rose Rock wRiters, an avid reader of science fiction and fantasy, a professional editor, a total science nerd, and a big fan of taking notes.
 When she isn’t taking notes and sending emails for OWFI, she is running Glidewell Edits, copyediting both science and fiction.
 (And when she isn’t doing that, she is probably catching Pokémon.)

 Dani completed her BA in professional writing and her MS in biology at the University of Oklahoma.
 She lives in Norman with her three dogs, four lizards, one turtle, and eleven adorable tarantulas.